 There are a range of different approaches one can take to a product liability case, and an individual case could employ several theories to reach its conclusion.
 The most common theories that come into play are strict product liability, breach of warranty, negligence, and fraud.

-The reason different theories can be used is because it allows attorneys and victims to take a multi-pronged approach to the case.
+The reason different theories can be used is because it allows attorneys and people to take a multi-pronged approach to the case.
 It doesn’t tie them to a single argument and allows for flexibility in pursuing damages.

 Strict Product Liability